People in Salem, Oregon Ask: What’s the Right Toothbrush for Me?

 Though toothbrushes also come with medium and hard bristles, most dentists agree that a soft-bristled toothbrush is a way to go.
 Soft bristles offer less risk of damage to gums, gum recession, and worn tooth enamel.
 Always choose a soft-bristled toothbrush with the ADA seal of approval.

 Though many electric toothbrush manufacturers claim otherwise, the truth is that as long as you are brushing correctly, electric toothbrushes don’t actually clean your teeth much better than manual ones!
 That said, there are definite benefits to both.

 Electric toothbrushes sometimes motivate people to brush their teeth more frequently and for the proper amount of time, and if that is the case for you, it’s definitely worth the investment.
 Electric toothbrushes also tend to be much easier and more convenient to use for people with arthritis and other disabilities.
-The main drawback for electric toothbrushes is the price tag.
+The main drawback of electric toothbrushes is the price tag.
 Ranging from $5 to $200+, even the inexpensive ones are much pricier than manual toothbrushes.
-Conversely, manual toothbrushes are very cost effective.
+Conversely, manual toothbrushes are very cost-effective.
 They are usually in the $1-$3 range, and most dentists give patients a free toothbrush after checkups, too.

 3) Brush Head and Handle Types

 Toothbrushes come in all shapes and sizes, and you should choose one that feels best for you!
 Children’s toothbrushes typically have small brush heads and large handles to accommodate their smaller mouths and hands, and the same idea should apply to everyone.
-If a toothbrush head is too large for your mouth, you will have difficulty reaching the areas in the back of your mouth, where bacteria thrives.
+If a toothbrush head is too large for your mouth, you will have difficulty reaching the areas in the back of your mouth, where bacteria thrive.
 Make sure your toothbrush head can comfortably reach the back of your mouth.

 4) The Most Important Factor: Brushing Correctly Twice Daily!